 1. Strategically place your smoke detectors

 There are many places throughout your home that can accommodate a smoke alarm, making it important to strategize.
-Place fire alarms throughout the home in places where fires are most likely to occur, such as in the laundry room and above the stove.
+Place fire alarms throughout the home in places where fires are most likely to occur, such as in the laundry room or basement and above the stove.

 2. Have enough devices for your home

 One smoke detector is simply not enough for a multi-level family home.
 If a fire starts in the kitchen while you're cooking and your fire alarm is on an upper floor, you may not notice until it’s too late.
 A reasonable guide to protect your family is to install at least one smoke detector per floor to ensure every incident is recognized as soon as possible.
 The smoke alarms can also give family members an early warning to escape if needed.

 When determining how many smoke alarms you need in your home and questioning is a smoke detector enough protection, be sure to consult your local code requirements to determine the right amount of adequate protection for your home.

 3. Download the Vivint Smart Home app

 The Vivint Smart Home app is an invaluable tool for protecting your home.
 Providing up-to-the-minute coverage on everything happening both inside and outside your house, you can always make sure you’re apprised of any issues.
 The app can also issue email and text alerts when the status of any home device changes, ensuring you know what’s going on, even if you’re away from home.

 In addition to monitoring smoke alarms, the app can also monitor carbon monoxide detectors.
 A carbon monoxide sensor is another important safety feature for your home, detecting the toxic, odorless, and colorless gas.
 Many types of carbon monoxide detectors plug into the wall, drawing power from the electrical outlet.
 The wireless Vivint carbon monoxide detector is battery operated and hardwired into a wall.